Fashion isn’t known for its green credentials. It’s an industry largely driven by hype, trends, and, in the case of fast fashion, throw away culture.

 Basically, Sarita-Arnott designs about 15 pieces every 10 or so weeks, instead of full seasonal collections.
 Everything is made in Melbourne using bio-degradable fabrics like organic cotton, hemp, linens, wool, silk and bamboo.
-Designs are considered, trans-seasonal, effortless and beautiful limited runs.
+Designs are considered, trans-seasonal, effortless, and beautiful limited runs.
 Transparency is key in the brand’s new ethos too: each product features a list of its makers alongside fabric and care instructions, as well as full transparency on the cost of making it, step by step.
 This year, the label became one of a few Australian womenswear labels to hold B Corp status, a certification awarded to businesses successfully balancing profit and purpose.

 Artclub is a far cry from Sass & Bide co-founder Heidi Middleton’s earlier ventures in fashion.
 Launched in 2019 and housed in a Sydney warehouse that’s home to eco-friendly businesses like Koskela and Three Blue Ducks, Artclub is not about mass-produced, trend-based denim.
-Instead, it’s a hub for atelier-made art, environmentally-conscious fashion and vintage designer pieces.
+Instead, it’s a hub for atelier-made art, environmentally-conscious fashion, and vintage designer pieces.

-Middleton wanted to flip the industry framework on its head, and through Artclub she’s peddling slow fashion that’s centred on creative freedom, longevity and respect for the planet.
+Middleton wanted to flip the industry framework on its head, and through Artclub she’s peddling slow fashion that’s centred on creative freedom, longevity, and respect for the planet.
 As for the clothes, expect billowing gowns made from remnant taffeta, pleated metallic skirts made with remnant lame—it’s an elegant Italian summer vibe and we are very into it.

 If you’re after denim that’s not going to destroy the planet, LA-based label Boyish should be your go-to.
-Specialising in vintage silhouettes (that cropped denim bomber jacket, for example), Boyish use about one third of the water typically used to produce a pair of jeans, and they recycle all the water they do use.
+Specialising in vintage silhouettes (that cropped denim bomber jacket, for example), Boyish use about one-third of the water typically used to produce a pair of jeans, and they recycle all the water they do use.
 They have a zero-waste policy and use Intertek to ensure their factory partners use safe practices.
-Boyish also use recycled cotton, recycled metals for buttons and clasps; their hangtags are made with recycled paper and care labels are made from recycled plastic bottles.
+Boyish also uses recycled cotton, recycled metals for buttons and clasps; their hangtags are made with recycled paper and care labels are made from recycled plastic bottles.

-Perth brand Empire Rose has managed to grow a cult following in Australia thanks to their signature pants, jaw-dropping collections and owner Kath's passion for sustainable, locally made fashion.
+Perth-based brand Empire Rose has managed to grow a cult following in Australia thanks to their signature pants, jaw-dropping collections and owner Kath's passion for sustainable, locally made fashion.
 Every single piece in any given Empire Rose collection is designed, made and sold in their North Fremantle studio and store by local designers and seamstresses.
 Kath has always been an advocate of the slow fashion movement as it means she can listen to her clientele and adapt based on their feedback, all while supporting the next generation of fashion superstars through their internship program.

-This one is for all you hype beasts and 90s style fiends out there.
+This one is for all you 90s style fiends out there.
 In a fashion world fuelled by hype and drop culture, Frankie Collective has an equally inspired, sustainable alternative.
 The Vancouver-based label repurposes and reworks 90s streetwear—adidas, Nike, Champion, Fila, Tommy Hilfiger and more into new, covetable styles.
 With a very much outside-the-box, boundary-pushing approach to fashion design, they’ve reworked vintage Supreme and Glossier makeup bags.
 All scraps are recycled through Fabcycle and production is kept entirely local.
 We are currently coveting their reworked mini bags.